The Pike: Rainbow Pier

 In the late 1940s, the City of Long Beach began filling in the water area enclosed by Rainbow Pier, creating Rainbow Lagoon and Wilmore Park, additional public trust lands upon which a larger, more modern auditorium was constructed.
 Filling of the shoreline area continued in the late 1950s and early 1960s with the Tidelands Filling Project.

 Nu-Pike

-In 1954 there were 218 amusements in the park, but during that time the zone began to face stiff competition from Knott's Berry Farm and then Disneyland (both less than 20 mi away) and the rough, free-for-all reputation of The Pike may have discouraged some families from attending.
+In 1954 there were 218 amusements in the park, but later in the decade the zone began to face stiff competition from Knott's Berry Farm and then Disneyland (both less than 20 mi away) and the rough, free-for-all reputation of The Pike may have discouraged some families from attending.
 In the 1950s, the area underwent another face-lift.
 Advertising with coupons appealing to families appeared in local newspapers.
 A Kiddieland collection of carnival flat rides, a "Bud" Hurlbut miniature train and petting zoo were installed on the silted-in new sand and public restrooms were built of concrete and cinder-block near a new picnic area, giving it a post-World War II modern look, and the park was renamed "Nu-Pike" as result of a write-in naming contest.